 The use of a unit depends on the situation, such as the area of a room is expressed in meters but the length of a pencil is expressed in centimetres and its thickness in mm.

-Thus we need to convert one unit to another.
-Before the conversion of units we need to understand the relationship between units:
+Thus, we need to convert one unit to another.
+Before understanding the concept of conversion of units we need to understand the relationship between units.